Harik963/SQL-Case-study/README.md

 # SQL-Case-study
-Detailed analysis of RSVP Movies data set
+Detailed analysis of RSVP Movies data set using SQL